Student Complaints Procedure

 In addition to the main procedure itself, students considering making a complaint should read Appendix 1 to understand the principles behind the procedure; Appendix 2 to check whether this is the correct procedure for your complaint; and Appendix 8 for an overview of the entire process and the timescales involved.

-- Appendix 2: Relationship with other procedures (find the correct procedure for your complaint)
+- Appendix 2: Relationship with other procedures (pdf; 117kb) (find the correct procedure for your complaint)

-- Appendix 3: Requirements for Faculties, Directorates and Departments
+- Appendix 3: Requirements for Departments and Directorates (pdf; 113kb)

-- Appendix 6: Investigation report template (for investigators' use)
+- Appendix 6: Investigation report template (msword; 44kb) (for investigators' use)

-- Appendix 7: Completion of Procedures letter template (issued to students once internal procedures have been exhausted)
+- Appendix 7: Completion of Procedures letter template (pdf; 19kb) (issued to students once internal procedures have been exhausted)

 Student Complaints Form